 Spooky or not, the Monumental Cemetery is a Milan landmark to check out.
-It is the place to contemplate while admiring a variety of architectural tombs, sculptures, and mausoleums.
-It is a regular outside museum, taking you through ages and history.
+It is a place to contemplate while admiring a variety of architectural tombs, sculptures, and mausoleums.
+It is a regular outside museum, taking you through the ages and history.
 Also, as you would expect, the vast cemetery is the final resting place of a large number of prominent artists, architects, and famous or wealthy personalities.

 9. Sempione Park

 Sempione Park, this green oasis in the middle of Milan, is definitely on the list of places to see.
 The proximity to the Sforza Castle and the Arch of Peace places it at the heart of the city.
 What can you expect to find in Sempione?
 The perfect place for a picnic, a walk, music and people and everything nice to enjoy on a lovely afternoon.
 British landscape, an artificial pond, a tower, historic monuments, and museums.
 In a few words, just an incredible place to relax and spend some quality time!

 We have already mentioned the most famous shopping place in Milan but there are quite a few others as well.
 So now let’s take a stroll on the pedestrian street, Via Dante.
 It is also centrally located between Duomo Square and Sforza Castle, and this elegant historic venue showcases everything from little boutiques to stylish shops, exquisite restaurants, and fancy bars.
 But let’s not forget the cafes, as Italians do make and have great coffee!

 If you are not so much into high fashion but more of a bargain and trinkets lover, there are some places that you will fall in love with.
 In the heart of the picturesque Navigli neighborhood, you can go treasure hunting at the Viale Papiniano Flea Market.
 And once a month antiquities take over for the Mercatone dell’ Antiquariato.